 This, one might think, would be a big news story given the potential of digital identity to transform, for better or worse (my money’s certainly on the latter), myriad aspects of EU citizens’ lives.
 Yet it has been met by a wall of silence in both the mainstream and social media.

-Instead, what we are likely to see in the months ahead is a sudden explosion of government initiatives aimed at instilling the need for digital identity wallets.
+Instead, what we are likely to see in the months ahead is a sudden explosion of Trojan Horse initiatives aimed at instilling the need for digital identity wallets for a host of common everyday activities or services, whether accessing porn websites or, as in India, receiving State benefits.
 As with the vaccine certificate, the goal is to achieve as broad an uptake in as short a time as possible.
 The government of Greece recently provided a hint of how that might be achieved: by making access to certain public services and spaces — in this case, sports stadiums — contingent on possession of a digital ID wallet.

-Another result of this, presumably intended, is that it forces people, regardless of age or capability, to carry a smartphone and use government-sanctioned apps to access sport events.
+Another (presumably intended) result of this is that it forces people, regardless of age or capability, to carry a smartphone app in order to access sport events.
 From the Greek government’s official ticketing website (machine translated):

 We Are Returning to the Pitches Digitally and Safely!